By using this site, you agree to the Privacy Policy and Terms of Use.

 Evidence-based supplementation strategies

-Optimal zinc-copper ratios in supplementation range from 8:1 to 15:1, based on absorption kinetics research published in The Journal of Nutrition.
-This translates to approximately 1mg copper for every 15mg zinc in supplement formulations.
+Optimal zinc-copper ratios in supplementation range from 8:1 to 15:1, with approximately 1mg copper for every 15mg zinc in supplement formulations based on the original source recommendations.

 Food-based approaches remain preferable when possible, as naturally occurring mineral ratios in whole foods provide built-in balance.
 Oysters, for example, contain both minerals in physiologically appropriate ratios, while beef liver provides highly bioavailable copper to complement zinc from other sources.